undb-io/docs/src/content/docs/table/duplicate-table.md

   order: 3
 ---

-In **undb**, duplicating a table allows you to create an exact copy of an existing table, including all of its data and relationships.
-This feature is particularly useful when you need to replicate a table's structure and content for testing, backup, or creating variations of the data.
+In **undb**, duplicating a table allows you to create a copy of an existing table, with options to customize the duplication process.
+This feature is particularly useful for creating backups, testing, or developing variations of your data structure.

 ## Steps to Duplicate a Table

 ### 1. Access the Table

-- **Navigate to the Table**: First, navigate to the table you want to duplicate.
-Ensure that the table contains the data and structure you wish to replicate.
+- **Navigate to the Table**: Go to the table you wish to duplicate.
+Make sure the table contains the structure and data you want to replicate.

-### 2. Duplicate the Table
+### 2. Initiate the Duplication

-- **Duplicate Option**: Locate the option to duplicate the table, typically found in the table's settings or context menu.
-Click on this option to begin the duplication process.
+- **Duplicate Option**: Find the option to duplicate the table, usually available in the table's settings or context menu.
+Click on this option to start the duplication process.

+### 3. Configure the Duplication

-- **Confirm Duplication**: You may be prompted to confirm that you want to duplicate the table.
-Confirming this action will create a new table with the same structure and data as the original.
+- **Input New Name**: You will be prompted to enter a new name for the duplicated table.
+This allows you to easily identify the new table in your workspace.

+- **Import Data**: You can choose whether to import the data from the original table into the new table.
+If you select this option, all records from the original table will be copied to the new table.

+- **System Fields Update**: During the duplication, system fields such as `createdBy`, `createdAt`, `updatedBy`, and `updatedAt` will be automatically updated.
+The `createdBy` and `updatedBy` fields will reflect the user performing the duplication, and `createdAt` and `updatedAt` will be set to the current time.

-### 3. Data and Structure Replication
+### 4. Data and Structure Replication

-- **Data Copying**: All records from the original table will be copied to the new table.
+- **Data Copying**: If you chose to import data, all records from the original table will be included in the new table.
 This includes all fields, values, and configurations.

 - **Reference Fields**: If the original table contains reference fields (columns that link to other tables), a new column will be created in the related table to maintain the relationship.
 This ensures that the data integrity and relationships are preserved in the duplicated table.

-### 4. Review the Duplicated Table
+### 5. Review the Duplicated Table

-- **New Table**: Once the duplication process is complete, a new table will appear in your workspace with all the data and relationships intact.
-You can rename this table and modify it as needed, while the original table remains unchanged.
+- **New Table**: After the duplication process is complete, the new table will appear in your workspace with the specified name.
+You can then proceed to modify or use this table as needed.

 ## Summary

-Duplicating a table in **undb** is a powerful way to create exact copies of your data and structure.
-This feature not only replicates all the records but also ensures that relationships between tables are maintained by creating new columns in related tables.
-Whether for testing, backups, or data manipulation, table duplication provides a flexible tool for managing your data.
+Duplicating a table in **undb** provides a flexible way to replicate your data and structure, with options to rename the table and decide whether to import existing data.
+System fields are automatically updated to reflect the new table’s creation, ensuring accuracy in tracking data history.
+This feature is particularly useful for managing complex data operations and creating backups.